Burson (company): Services

 Burson-Marsteller provided public relations and advertising services to clients, including multinational corporations and government agencies.
 It was known primarily for its crisis management services and political lobbying.
-It won numerous awards from the public relations industry over the years for its work in high-profile crisis management, including the late 1990s Asian financial crisis, a 2002 extortion attempt against British company GlaxoSmithKline, and a response described as the "gold standard" for its crisis management of the 1982 Chicago Tylenol poisonings.
+It won numerous awards from the public relations industry over the years for its work in high-profile crisis management, including the 1997 Asian financial crisis, a 2002 extortion attempt against British company GlaxoSmithKline, and a response described as the "gold standard" for its crisis management of the 1982 Chicago Tylenol poisonings.
 Other high-profile crisis cases include the manufacturers of the Three Mile Island Nuclear Generating Station and Egypt following terrorist attacks on tourists in 1993.
-At times it has also been the subject of protests and criticism for its use of smearing and doubt campaigns (to undermine concerns about passive smoking for Philip Morris in the 1990s and anti-Google smear campaigning for Facebook in 2011) and its work for regimes facing severe human rights criticisms (Argentina and Indonesia).
+At times it has also been the subject of protests and criticism for its work for regimes facing severe human rights criticisms (Argentina and Indonesia).
 The firm also worked in corporate PR, public affairs, technology and healthcare communications, and brand marketing.

 Training

 Within the industry Burson-Marsteller was known for its effective company employee training programs and for having helped to develop the careers of many members of the public relations industry.
 From early in the company's history, employees were expected to participate in ongoing training.
 Due to this practice, Harold Burson estimated in the early 1980s that 65 percent of the company's costs were related to human resources.
 The aim of Burson-Marsteller's training was to create a uniform approach to public relations across all clients and locations.
 In 2005, the company launched Burson-Marsteller University, providing comprehensive training to its executives in developing corporate communications that are consistent worldwide while remaining culturally appropriate.
 In 2009, when the firm debuted a new approach to public relations called "Evidence-Based Communications", Burson-Marsteller also introduced an extensive training program designed to help employees apply it to ongoing projects and new proposals.
 Specific training was also provided to employees relevant to their practice areas.
 In the Issues & Crisis Group, employees were trained to communicate the correct information during crises for a variety of different clients and issues.